 The College also has a pre-authorized payment plan for those registrants who wish to have their renewal fee deducted directly from their bank account.
 Contact the College for more information on this program.

 A Verification of Registration is required if you held registration/licensure to practise nursing in another jurisdiction (province/state/country) within the last 12 months.
 You must contact the regulatory authority in the jurisdiction to request a verification of registration be sent directly to the College prior to March 31.
 Your licence will not be processed until we received the verification.
 This is a requirement under the RN Regulations.

-Example: Susan is renewing her practicing licence with the College.
-She also holds current registration/licence to practice nursing in Northwest Territories/Nunavut where during the summertime she works in a remote nursing clinic.
-Susan is required under the RN Regulations to provide a verification of registration from the nursing regulatory body in NWT/NU before her licence to practice nursing in Newfoundland & Labrador can be renewed.
+Example: Susan is renewing their practicing licence with the College.
+They also hold current registration/licence to practice nursing in Northwest Territories/Nunavut where during the summertime they work in a remote nursing clinic.
+Susan is required under the RN Regulations to provide a verification of registration from the nursing regulatory body in NWT/NU before their licence to practice nursing in Newfoundland & Labrador can be renewed.